verhovsky/books-futures-explained/src/3_generators_pin.md

     };
 ```

-Below is an example of how we could run this state-machine.
-But there is still
+Below is an example of how we could run this state-machine and as you see it
-one huge problem with this:
+does what we'd expect.
+But there is still one huge problem with this:

 ```rust
 pub fn main() {